How To Install Terraform/OpenTofu on Amazon Linux 2023

 Terraform documentation have lots of resources on how you can use Terraform to manage your complete Infrastructure lifecycle.

 We can show you a simple terraform usage with Docker.
-Install Docker CE on Amazon Linux with the following commands.
+You can install Docker CE on Amazon Linux 2023 following our guide below:

 Create temporary project directory: